 Similar to a proxy, a VPN will conceal your IP address by rerouting your traffic through a third party server.
 This means that your IP address and personal information are concealed, and blocked content is accessible via a connection to the secure VPN server.

-A paid VPN offers the most bang for your buck, as the monthly subscription ensures that the service need not stoop to selling its user traffic information or breaking encryption to push ads into your session.
+Paying for a VPN offers the most bang for your buck, as the monthly subscription ensures that the service need not stoop to selling its user traffic information or breaking encryption to push ads into your session.
 However, there are several free VPN services available that are worth checking out.
-Otherwise, check out our best YouTube VPNs for a more premium experience.

 So, if you’re invested in your online security in addition to unblocking YouTube, a VPN is the better - and safer - bet.